ipld/specs/data-structures/cosmos/tendermint_chain.md

 the RFC 6962 specification of a merkle tree, with sha256 as the hash function.
 * The hash of an inner node is `SHA_256(0x01 || left_hash || right_hash)`.
 * The hash of a leaf node is `SHA_256(0x00 || value)`.
+* The multicodec type used for a Merkle tree will depend on the content it stores
 ```ipldsch
 type MerkleTreeNode union {
     | MerkleTreeRootNode "root"